Hand and Upper Limb Surgery Fellowship

 • Acquire skills in elective and emergent conditions of the upper limb from the shoulder to fingertips

-• Develop expertise in advanced arthroscopic skills and arthroplasty from the shoulder to fingertips
+• Develop expertise in advanced arthroscopic skills and arthroplasty from the shoulder to fingers

-One day a week is dedicated to research and the fellow is expected to be involved with ongoing research projects and to complete a paper for presentation (at the COA or similar meeting) and submission for publication.
-The fellow will also be involved in monthly rounds presentations and resident teaching.
-The fellow will be expected to participate in call coverage.
+Research: The fellow will be joining a strong research program.
+There are opportunities for both clinical and basic science projects.
+One day a week is dedicated to research.
+The fellow is expected to be involved with ongoing research projects and to complete at least one paper for presentation (at the COA or similar meeting) and submission for publication.

 Salary